hexatekin/dorothyrose/README.md

 # Personal Website

-This is the stripped-down template for my simple personal website http://dorothyrose.info
+This is the stripped-down template for my personal website http://dorothyrose.info

-It is purposefully nothing fancy.
+It is purposefully nothing fancy